Yandy Díaz Player Props: Rays vs. Astros

 Astros Pitching Rankings

-- The Astros pitching staff is second in the league with a collective 9.9 strikeouts per nine innings.
+- The Astros pitching staff is third in MLB with a collective 9.8 strikeouts per nine innings.

-- The Astros' 3.45 team ERA ranks fifth among all league pitching staffs.
+- The Astros have a 3.30 team ERA that ranks fourth across all MLB pitching staffs.

-- The right-hander last pitched on Thursday against the Toronto Blue Jays, when he threw seven scoreless innings while giving up two hits.
+- In his last time out on Friday, the right-hander tossed 4 2/3 innings against the Atlanta Braves, giving up four earned runs while surrendering seven hits.

-- In four games this season, the 26-year-old has a 5.14 ERA and 10.3 strikeouts per nine innings, while allowing a batting average of .259 to opposing hitters.
+- In four games this season, the 24-year-old has amassed an ERA of 3.09, with 9.3 strikeouts per nine innings.
+Opponents are hitting .233 against him.

 © 2023 Data Skrive.
 All rights reserved.